bcgsc/arcs/README.md

 # ARCS

 Scaffolding genome sequence assemblies using 10X Genomics GemCode/Chromium data.
+With version 1.x.x ARCS and ARKS consolidated under same project for better usability.
+[ARCS](https://doi.org/10.1101/100750) uses read alignments to contigs and [ARKS](https://doi.org/10.1186/s12859-018-2243-x) uses k-mer matching between reads and contigs to find the shared barcode information between contigs.
+By default this project will run ARCS unless user specifies `--arks` in command while executing.

 ### Dependencies
 * Boost (tested on 1.61)
 * GCC (tested on 4.4.7)
 * Autotools (if cloning directly from repository)
 * LINKS (tested on 1.8)
+* Google Sparse Hash

 ### Compilation:
 If cloning directly from the repository run: